embeddedproductdev-create/ur_mesh_ir_node/README.md

 6. Once the LED starts blinking BLUE again, it's time to record the next IR signal.
 The next signal is `POWER ON | TEMP 19`.
 7. Similarly, go one-by-one all the way up to `POWER ON | TEMP 28`.
 If everything was done right, then, when the last IR signal was sent, the LED will change to SOLID GREEN to indicate successful completion of the process.

+## Custom Changes made to Open Source
+1. Support added for Daikin200
+2. decode_type_t enum is reordered with only supported brands.
+This was an optimization change done to avoid false positives during AC Remote Configuration process.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->